-Honoring Spiritual Fathers And Mentors
+Honoring Spiritual Leaders And Mentors

 Honor reveals character.
 To honor someone means to show approval, gratefulness, and respect.
 To dishonor someone means to disdain, put down, belittle, and insult.
 Those that honor their fathers lengthen their lives and those that dishonor their fathers shorten their lives.
 This truth is found in the Fifth Commandment.
 “Honor thy father and thy mother: that thy days may be long upon the land which the LORD thy God giveth thee” (Exodus 20:12).